odintheprotector/BYUCTF-2024/writeup.md

 ### Did nobody see:

 They gave us a Windows backup, and it contains prefetch files, windows event log file, some database files...
-At first I saw many log files, and I think I had to look at it to find the answer. but after about 2 hours, I didn' get anything
+At first I saw many log files, and I think I had to look at it to find the answer, but after about 2 hours, I didn't get anything.
 From here I was stuck, very stuck, and fortunately, my "bi quan" brother gave me a hint:

 ![image](https://github.com/odintheprotector/BYUCTF-2024/assets/75618225/05af4a93-4208-45df-bad7-0ddb4ed7899f)